 When the fight ends, you’re still in trouble, since the Queen of Hearts is still nearby with her posse.
 “Where did that creature come from?” she demands, and Sora replies: “How would we know?”
 But… you do know!
 You’ve been dealing with Heartless every second since—oh.
 Oh dear.
 There you have it, folks: Sora remembers the Heartless exist but not how they work.
 We’re in deep shit.

 The Queen presumes that Sora and the others are plotting against her, and orders their arrest.
 It’s here that Alice finally gets to make her move, and I gotta say, it’s nice to see a Princess of Heart bring the results we’ve been told they could bring all along.
-The six Disney ladies are lead characters from their own films, after all!
+These six ladies are lead characters from their own films, after all!
 Alice says that the Queen ordered them to destroy the Heartless on a special mission.
 Sora and the others back Alice up once they catch her bluff.
 The Queen, in her pride, refuses to admit that she forgot such a special mission and compliments them on a job well done, and leaves before they remember anything else she hasn’t.
-It’s a great moment to see, both for Alice and the Queen, and it’s too bad that it’s relegated to a back corner of what was otherwise a repeat Disney plot.
+It’s a great moment to see, both for Alice and the Queen, and it’s too bad that it’s relegated to a back corner of the franchise, in what was otherwise a repeat Disney plot.

 Back in Castle Oblivion, Donald and Goofy ask Sora if going through another floor of the Castle has helped him remember his lost third friend.
 He tells them what he’s remembered: he says that she was always drawing… which was something players had probably guessed at this point.
 I’m sure most players have gathered by now that Sora’s forgotten friend is the artist trapped in Castle Oblivion, and the game will make it more and more explicit with each hint.
 Sora says she was drawing even when the others were swimming, which gives us a picture that matches up with the faded, thin girl upstairs.
 She seems almost too wispy and faint to have been an active person.
 Sora says he and Riku used to fight over who she would draw next.
 The 3D remake makes a somewhat awkward use of the artist’s present-day, teenaged model against the two child models of Sora and Riku, but oh well, limited assets and all that.